Aviv-public/Aviv-Web-Technical-Test/README.md

 **Wait a bit longer.** When the Codespace is created, do not interact with the Codespace and wait a few dozen additional seconds.
 The Codespace is ready when the README is opened and displayed in the main screen of VS Code.
 If not, wait a little longer.

-**Repository default state.** By default, the Codespace will be pre-configured so you can immediately start your usual coding process, like you would do just after cloning a repository.
+**Repository default state.** By default, the Codespace will be preconfigured, so you can immediately start your usual coding process, like you would do just after cloning a repository.
 You can use Git normally in your Codespace.

-**Port forwarding when coding in the Cloud.** The Codespace port forwarding rules are pre-configured so you do not have to perform any additional configuration.
+**Port forwarding when coding in the Cloud.** The Codespace port forwarding rules are preconfigured, so you do not have to perform any additional configuration.
 If you are unsure on how to reach a service from your Codespace (e.g., a running API), you can go to the `PORTS` tab next to your open `TERMINAL`.
 You will see all the declared services.
 Services that do not have a green 🟢 icon are not started yet.
 You will launch them by following the Codespace README that is open to you on first start.
 You can click on the local address to access the running service.
 By default, the visibility of services is `🔒 Private` (it means you need to be authenticated with GitHub to load the page).
-If you want access from an exernal tool (for instance Postman), you can change the visibility to `Public`.
+If you want access from an external tool (for instance Postman), you can change the visibility to `Public`.

 ### III - Handing over your work